joedimos/Oceana_GCast/docs/README.md

 ## Contribution

 Contributions are welcome!
-Please feel free to submit issues or pull requests to enhance the functionality of the Oceananigans project.
+Please feel free to submit issues or pull requests to enhance the functionality of Oceana_GCast.

 ## License